-Renny Harlin’s Deep Blue Sea (1999) was an absurdly entertaining killer shark film, essentially an attempt to rewrite the killer shark film in the aftermath of Jurassic Park (1993).
-It can also be seen as the turning point when the killer shark film moved from serious to taking itself considerably more tongue-in-cheek.
-Although there was no evidence that Deep Blue Sea was intended as tongue-in-cheek, a number of scenes were better appreciated in that vein.
-The surprise is that it has taken nearly two decades to make a sequel – if Deep Blue Sea were made today, we would be past the third and fourth sequels and onto the remake by now (which Deep Blue Sea 2 fairly much is).
+Renny Harlin’s Deep Blue Sea (1999) was essentially an attempt to rewrite the killer shark film in the aftermath of Jurassic Park (1993).
+It was a killer shark film that was entertaining in its absurdities.
+It can also be seen as the turning point when the Killer Shark Film moved from serious to taking itself considerably more tongue-in-cheek.
+Although there was no evidence that Deep Blue Sea was intended as tongue-in-cheek, a number of scenes emerge more entertainingly when appreciated in that vein.
+The surprise is that it has taken nearly two decades to make a sequel – if Deep Blue Sea were made today, we would be past the third and fourth sequels and onto the remake (which Deep Blue Sea 2 fairly much is) by now.

 The film is undistinguished in all regards.
 Michael Beach, an actor who seems perpetually destined to be cast as the nice guy, seems out of his depth trying to play a generic villain role.
 Even then, the film has ridiculous touches like showing the screen overrun with scientific formulas and diagrams every time he takes a dose of the drugs.

 This was followed by a further, much better sequel Deep Blue Sea 3 (2020).